bsmith96/qlab-display/README.md

 > **NB**: If you are looking for the standalone Node.js version, check release v3.1.0 and earlier.

+> **There is an alternative version of this repository at [github.com/bsmith96/qlab-display-separate-cue-list/](https://github.com/bsmith96/qlab-display-separate-cue-list/), which allows you to set separate trigger and playback cue lists.** This was forked from v4.2.2.

 # Custom Module for Open Stage Control

 This version runs entirely within the [Open Stage Control](http://openstagecontrol.ammd.net/) software, as a 'custom module'.
 It requests updates from QLab when there are changes to the workspace, and interprets the responses appropriately - the module ignores responses which do not relate to the playhead position of the chosen cue list.